nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 500 tasks.
-3. Should come with automated unit tests and open source code.
+3. Should come with automated unit tests.
+4. Should use a Continuous Integration server for real time status of master’s health.
+5. Should be kept open source code.
-4. Should favor DOS style commands over Unix-style commands.
+6. Should favour DOS style commands over Unix-style commands.

-{More to be added}
+7. Should be able to accept minor mistakes in the commands entered.
+8. Should adopt an object oriented design.
+9. Should not violate any copyrights.
+10. Should have a response time of less than 1 second, for every action performed.
+11. Should work offline without an internet connection.
+12. Should work as a standalone application.
+13. Should not use relational databases to store data.
+14. Should store data in an editable text file.
+15. Should not require an installer.
+16. Should not use paid libraries and frameworks.

 ## Appendix D : Glossary